Meet Helen & Mike

 Our story

-Helen comes from early years education — years of working closely with young children, learning how they absorb knowledge when the world around them is genuinely interesting.
-Mike spent his career in the military and has carried a deep practical knowledge of field craft, navigation and traditional skills with him ever since.
+Mike spent his career in the military and holds an NCEF Level 3 accredited qualification in bushcraft, carrying a deep practical knowledge of field craft, navigation and traditional skills with him ever since.
+Helen comes from early years education, years of working closely with young children, learning how they absorb knowledge when the world around them is genuinely interesting.
 Between us, three children, two careers, and a long-held belief that something has been quietly lost.

-Forest school is wonderful, but we wanted to teach the real skills our ancestors lived by — not just supervised play.
-There's a difference between an afternoon spent in the woods and an afternoon spent learning how to light a fire in the rain, build a shelter that would actually keep you dry, and read the natural world the way people did for thousands of years.
+We wanted to teach the real skills our ancestors lived by: how to light a fire in the rain, build a shelter that would actually keep you dry, and read the natural world the way people did for thousands of years.
+Practical knowledge, passed on properly, in the place where it belongs.

 What we stand for